Ghelder/holbertonschool-low_level_programming/functions_nested_loops/README.md

 ## Checks for an alphabetic character returns one or zero.
 ## Print sign of a number.
 ## Calculate the absolute value of a whole number.
+## Print the last digit of a number.